-Students are often interacting with AI-based programs in ways that reveal details about their responses to questions, how they process

-Chapter 1: Ethical Considerations When Using Artificial Intelligence-Based Assistive Technologies in Education | 25 information, and their overall performance, and this collection may not attest to their achievement of learning outcomes (Bulger, 2016; Regan & Jesse, 2018).
+Students are often interacting with AI-based programs in ways that reveal details about their responses to questions, how they process information, and their overall performance, and this collection may not attest to their achievement of learning outcomes (Bulger, 2016; Regan & Jesse, 2018).
 As a result, student information can be tracked in ways that do not enhance their educational experiences.
-Surveillance and tracking often require the collection of detailed information, which suggests that increased monitoring of students' activities, and the usage of data generated from those activities, could negatively affect student and teacher engagement with assistive technologies (Regan & Jesse, 2018).
+Surveillance and tracking often require the collection of detailed information, which suggests that increased monitoring of students' activities and the usage of data generated from those activities, could negatively affect student and teacher engagement with assistive technologies (Regan & Jesse, 2018).
 A risk associated with using assistive technologies that rely on AI is that a multitude of data is now available to track students and their progress, which could lead to a focus on performance numbers and could impede overall student engagement or call into question teacher performance and effectiveness (Bulger, 2016).
 This outcome would not be in the best interest of students or teachers, which is why tracking information through AI-based assistive technologies could be detrimental to student achievement.